Church of Cyprus: Cypriot independence

 In 1950, Makarios III was elected Archbishop.
 While still Bishop of Kition he had demonstrated strong intellectual and national activity.
-In 1949 he founded the Apostle Varnavas Seminary, and in 1950 he organised the referendum on the Union (Enosis) between Cyprus and Greece.
-While archbishop he was the political leader of the EOKA liberation struggle in the years 1955–1959.
-The British exiled him to the Seychelles because of his activities.
+In 1949 he founded the Apostle Varnavas Seminary, and in 1950 he organised the referendum on the union (Enosis) between Cyprus and Greece.
+While archbishop he was the political leader of EOKA from 1955 to 1959.
+The British exiled him to Seychelles because of his activities.

-In 1960, Archbishop Makarios III was elected President of the newly established republic of Cyprus.
-Disagreements of the other three bishops with Makarios led to the 1972–73 Cypriot ecclesiastical coup attempt.
-Following the dethronement of the Bishops of Paphos, Kitium and Kyrenia for conspiring against Makarios, two new Bishoprics were created: the Bishopric of Limassol which was detached from the Bishopric of Kition, and the Bishopric of Morfou which was detached from the Bishopric of Kyrenia.
+In 1960, Makarios III was elected president of the newly established Republic of Cyprus.
+Disagreements with the other three bishops led to the 1972–1973 Cypriot ecclesiastical coup attempt.
+Following the dethronement of the bishops of Paphos, Kitium and Kyrenia for conspiring against Makarios, two new Bishoprics were created: the Bishopric of Limassol which was detached from the Bishopric of Kition, and the Bishopric of Morfou which was detached from the Bishopric of Kyrenia.
 The coup d'état of 15 July 1974 forced Archbishop Makarios III to leave the island.
 He returned in December 1974.

 Turkish invasion

-The coup d'état was followed by the Turkish invasion of 20 July 1974 which significantly affected the church and its flock: as 35% of Cyprus' territory came under Turkish occupation, hundreds of thousands of Orthodox Christians were displaced and those that could not or did not want to leave (20,000 initially) faced oppression.
-As of May 2001 figures only 421 Greek Orthodox Cypriots and 155 Maronites remain in North Cyprus.
+The coup d'état was followed by the Turkish invasion of 20 July 1974 which significantly affected the church and its members; as 35% of Cyprus's territory came under Turkish occupation, hundreds of thousands of Orthodox Christians were displaced and those that could not or did not want to leave (20,000 initially) faced oppression.
+As of May 2001 figures only 421 Greek Orthodox Cypriots and 155 Maronites remain in Northern Cyprus.

-The destruction of Christian monuments was another important consequence.
+The destruction of Christian monuments was another consequence of the invasion.
 Churches containing Byzantine icons, frescoes and mosaics have been pillaged by antiquities dealers and sold on the black market.
-One of the most prominent cases of pillage was of the mosaics of Panagia of Kanakaria of the 6th century AD, which were finally returned to the Church of Cyprus, following rulings by federal courts in Indianapolis and Chicago.
+One of the most prominent cases of pillage was of the mosaics of Panagia of Kanakaria of the 6th century AD, which were returned to the Church of Cyprus, following rulings by federal courts in Indianapolis and Chicago.
 In Northern Cyprus, there are 514 churches, chapels and monasteries, many of which were converted to mosques, museums or abandoned.